matthewlamdotjs/matthewlamdotjs.github.io/projects/vigenere.md

   - Cryptography
 summary: Encrypting text with a Vigenere cipher.
 ---
+UPDATE!: you can see the finished project with GUI <a href="https://mattlammmmm.github.io/vigenere/">here</a>.

 In my first year as a computer science student, I did a rudimentary implementation on a Vigenere cipher (using only letters A-F ignoring case) in Java.
 In an attempt to have more practical use, I modified my design to use an alphabet of printable ASCII characters not to include special characters (chars 32-126) and this time implemented the cipher using Python.